 She started physical training, and after 2 years of work, 6 hours a day, 6 days a week, she was able to walk with leg braces and crutches.
 Six months after that, she said goodbye to her wheelchair.

-Victoria joined ESPN covering sports events.
+Victoria Arlen now joined ESPN covering sports events.
 She then accepted a spot on ‘Dancing With The Stars.’
 Although unsure if she could dance, she decided to define her personal motto – FACE IT.
 EMBRACE IT.
 DEFY IT.
 CONQUER IT.

 Victoria Arlen’s unique story shows us what is possible if we believe we could do it.
 Do you have something impossible today, be it your finance, job, or family life?
 Know that you have the strength to do it and keep plowing through.
 The sun is shining on the other side of the tunnel.